Monday, December 25, 2017

 What's going on?

-What I feel is wrong are the gameplay mechanics, which present a number of awkward flaws that irk me.
-The sprites are far too big so each screen appears zoomed in and overly cluttered, thus Bob cannot help but touch something nasty.
-Sure, I can knock them out with my woolly yo-yo but it's not long before they get up to zap more of my lifeforce.
+It's not the joystick controls but the game itself.
+These present several awkward flaws that irk me: the sprites are too big so each screen appears "zoomed in".
+This means the rooms feel cluttered, thus Bob cannot help but touch something nasty.
+Sure, I can knock them out with my woolly yo-yo but soon they're back up and ready to zap more of my lifeforce!

-Also, the level design is incredibly unfair and requires a psychic gamer who is previously aware of every off-screen trap.
+Also, the levels are incredibly unfair and require a psychic gamer to be previously aware of every off-screen trap.
 Argh, those darn spikes!!
-Oddly, for a cat, Bob cannot fall very far without dying!!
+And - oddly, for a cat - Bob cannot fall very far without dying!!
 However, this produces a hilarious animation effect not too dissimilar to Wile E. Coyote from the Road Runner cartoons.
-Love it!
+And I loved that!

-The idea is great but the design doesn't work.
-Sigh, I think it's time for a screenshot of my hell...
+The idea is great but the design doesn't quite feel right.
+Sigh, I think it's time for more screenshots...

-Another life lost...
+Another life was lost...
 Well, at least I'm going up and not DOWN!!
 Phew.

 Aesthetics?

-The graphics are absolutely superb.
-Drawn with such amazing detail and, at times, this can feel more like an exhibition than a game!
-The animations throughout are brilliant - I love how Bob struts his stuff walking across my screen and how he clings to a ledge, just before managing to pull himself up.
-This game looks the business!!
+The cartoon graphics are created by Simon Butler and are superb.
+Sprites are drawn with amazing detail and feel more like an exhibition than a game!
+The animations throughout are brilliant - I love how Bob struts his stuff walking across my screen.
+And what about how he clings to a ledge, just before managing to pull himself up.
+Fantastic!!

 The CryptO'pinion?

-Floppies are found via Old Games Finder with an HDD version by 8BitChip.
+Floppy disks at Old Games Finder & HDD version by 8BitChip.

 Friday, October 20, 2017